 On March 14, 1879, German theoretical physicist Albert Einstein was born, who has become an iconic figure for physics as well as science of the 20th century.
 He is best known for his theories on special and general relativity, as well as for the discovery of the photoelectric effect – for which he received the Nobel Prize – and he developed what has been named the most famous equation in history, the mass energy equivalence.
 Of course our history of science and technology (and art) blog wouldn’t be complete without mentioning Albert Einstein’s birthday.
-We already had several articles mentioning Einsteins work (The annus mirabilis 1905) or influence (relativity theory, nuclear fission, quantum physics, etc.).
+We already had several articles mentioning Einsteins work (The annus mirabilis 1905, ) or influence (relativity theory, nuclear fission, quantum physics, etc.).
 Thus, it is high time to take a closer look at the life of the most prominent scientist ever that has even become a popular icon.

 Already at an early age, Einstein began to wonder about the world and its fundamental physical laws.
 A fundamental question arose in him, when considering how a light beam would look like if you could run alongside it at the same speed.
 If light were a wave as physics had proposed, then the light beam should appear stationary, i.e. it should look like a frozen wave.
 But the light beam is moving, which leads to a new paradox and to the very first “scientific paper” of Einstein already written at age 16: “The Investigation of the State of Aether in Magnetic Fields.”
 Nevertheless, this very question of the relative speed to the stationary observer and the observer moving with the light would dominate his thinking over the next decade and lead to his groundbreaking theory of relativity.

 In 1901, the year he gained his diploma, he acquired Swiss citizenship.
-Because Einstein often prefered to study on his own, he had cut classes about what some of his professors became very angry.
+Because Einstein often preferred to study on his own, he had cut classes about what some of his professors became very angry.
 Among them, Heinrich Friedrich Weber, wrote a letter of recommendation at Einstein’s request that was responsible for denying him for every academic position that he applied to after graduation.
 Thus, Einstein had to accepted a position as technical assistant in the Swiss Patent Office in Bern, where his lifelong friend Marcel Grossmann had recommended him.
 During his studies, Einstein had met his fellow student and later wife, Mileva Maric from Novi Sad.
 After the death of his father at the end of 1902, the two married in Bern on 6 January 1903 – against the will of the families.

 In February 1933 while on a visit to the United States, Einstein decided not to return to Germany due to the rise to power of the Nazis.
 He took up a position at the Institute for Advanced Study at Princeton, New Jersey, which would last until his death in 1955.
 There, he soon developed a close friendship with German mathematician Kurt Gödel, who accompanied him on long walks together discussing their work.
 During this period in Princeton, Einstein tried to develop a unified field theory and to refute the accepted interpretation of quantum physics, both unsuccessfully.

 References and Further Reading: